jexxa-projects/JLegMed/README.md

 ### Add Dependencies
 Whenever possible, JLegMed is developed against standard APIs.
 This allows an application to use the preferred technology stacks.
-Therefore, our `HelloJexxa` application needs two dependencies: `jlegmed-core` and a logger that fulfills your requirements, such as `slf4j-simple`.
+Therefore, our application needs two dependencies: `jlegmed` and a logger that fulfills your requirements, such as `slf4j-simple`.

 Maven: